 Upon graduation, engineering technicians usually work under the direct supervision of more experienced workers and provide assistance as needed.
 Those who want to advance into roles as full-fledged engineers must complete a bachelor's degree.
 Many also decide to become certified by the National Institute for Certification in Engineering Technologies to increase their career options.

-The bachelor’s degree in engineering prepares graduates to apply natural science and engineering principles to physical systems.
-It is also the minimum academic requirement for most engineering careers.
+A bachelor’s degree in engineering is the minimum academic requirement for most engineering careers.
 These degrees come in a variety of areas, such as chemical, mechanical, civil, and electrical engineering.
 Students complete 120 credit hours over the span of four years.
 Students applying to undergraduate programs in engineering will need a high school diploma, as well as SAT/ACT scores and letters of recommendation.
 Some online engineering degree-completion programs require previous undergraduate classes in areas like chemistry, physics, and calculus.

 The curriculum in the engineering bachelor’s degree is divided into courses in general education, natural science, engineering fundamentals, and the engineering specialization area.
 For example, chemical engineering students would take foundational science courses in biochemistry, organic chemistry, and physical chemistry, while electrical engineering students would study math, computer science, and physics.
 Engineering fundamentals topics discuss statics, dynamics, and similar principles that are applicable to several engineering specialties.